fernandaroeg/RoDaAd_ROS/rgbd_data_adapter/README.md

 2.  fullhouse1_rgbd.txt

 ## Image

-The name of these files along with the environment name have to be configured in the launch file in order to compile the bags with the RGB-D data.
+In order to compile the images taken from the 4 RGB-D cameras with the CameraInfo parameters the launch file  compile_rgbd_img.launch must be modified with the name of the environment and the path to the images folder and timestamp file.

-	roslaunch rgbd_data_adapter compile_rgbd_data.launch
+	roslaunch rgbd_data_adapter compile_rgbd_img.launch

-Two bag files are created for each one of the 4 RGB-D cameras, a total of 8 files for each scenario.
+The output is 4 bag files corresponding to each one of the cameras.

+imagen, rqt bag, tf

 ## PointCloud
 The name of these files along with the environment name have to be configured in the launch file in order to compile the bags with the RGB-D data.